typelevel/typelevel.github.com/posts/2018-05-09-tagless-final-streaming.md

 }
 ```

-First of all, there's a fundamental problem.
-We are assuming that all the items are a finite number that fit into memory.

-Secondly, we have another problem.
+Here we have a problem.
 We managed to apply the discount to all the items in a generic way by having a `Functor` constraint and got back a type `G[Item]`.
 But now we don't have a generic way to go through all the items and save each of them in the DB.
 We could be thinking about `Traverse` but as I mentioned before, this abstraction can't represent a stream of items that could be potentially infinite.

 But if we really want to do this, there's something we can do that involves type lambdas and natural transformation (a.k.a. `FunctionK` in the Cats library), which is really out of the scope of this blog post so I won't dive into details: